The Junior School follows an enriching and broad curriculum which provides the best opportunities for learning.

 All classes are small and receive tuition in the following subjects: English, Maths, French, Social Studies, Religious Education, Personal and Social Education, Art, Music, Drama, PE, Swimming and Games.
 ICT as a timetabled subject is introduced at Year 3.

 Year 7 is the first year of the IB Middle Years Programme (MYP), which continues into Years 8 and 9 in the Senior School.
-This curriculum reflects the importance of the Year being ‘at the top of the school’ and is subject based throughout.
-It is designed to ensure a smooth and seamless transition to GCSEs and beyond.
+This curriculum reflects the importance of pupils being ‘at the top of the Junior School’ and is subject based throughout.
+It is designed to ensure a smooth and seamless transition to GCSEs, IGCSEs and beyond.
 Year 6 and 7 classes also have use of the facilities of the Senior School laboratories for classes, and some additional Year 7 lessons are taught in the Senior School buildings, helping to familiarise pupils with the next stage of 'life at St Leonards'.

 An all-round education